ManikaNagpal/Space-Weather-Analysis-at-ISRO/README.md

 ---

-## Next Steps & Future Work

-- Use more advanced data processing and machine learning techniques for predictive analysis.
-- Expand the dataset to cover multiple years for a **long-term space weather model**.
-- Collaborate with aviation, satellite, and defense agencies to build real-time monitoring tools.

----

 ## Contact

 If you'd like to learn more or collaborate on space weather research, feel free to reach out via GitHub or [LinkedIn](<https://www.linkedin.com/in/manikanagpal/>).